 While some patients are candidates for a lollipop reduction, not everybody is a candidate for a lollipop incision.
 The treatment option is customized to the patient and depends on how much skin they have as opposed to the amount of breast tissue being removed.
 The technique is really about the quantity of skin being excised.
 When a surgeon makes a smaller incision like a lollipop incision, they cannot really remove that much skin.
 It is used in patients where there is not much skin that needs to be excised.

 The lollipop is not limited by the size of the nipple or the size of the breast.
 The limitation is based on how much skin they have.
 If there is a lot of skin that the surgeon is trying to remove and he only makes a lollipop incision, all of that skin is going to hang.

-The long term risks are the same with both anchor and lollipop.
+The risks are the same with both anchor and lollipop.
 If patients gain weight, their breast will get bigger again.
 If they lose weight, their breast will get smaller again.
 With either technique, the breast will drop slowly after 5 or 10 years.

 There is always a chance a woman may not be able to breastfeed with both techniques.
 There is also a very small chance of infection.
 There is a small chance that the incisions can open up.
 One benefit of lollipop incisions is since a patient does not have a third incision, their chances of wound complications might be slightly less, but the risks are equal with both incision types.

 Lollipop reduction takes a little bit longer to perform than the traditional anchor reduction.
 It also takes a little bit longer for the breasts to settle.
 Patients need to not be alarmed (around day 3) when they take off their bra and the breasts look like they are all the way up to the chest and the bottom part is flat.
 This is normal.
 It takes a couple of months for the breast to settle.